 North American black bear Migwan was rescued near Gladwin, Michigan as a cub with porcupine quills in her face, and arrived at the Detroit Zoo in October 2002.
-She is often seen sitting in odd positions with her legs out or lounging at the front of the habitat with her arms crossed.
+She is often seen sitting with her legs out or at the front of the habitat with her arms crossed.
 Migwan can be found in the bear dens in the American Grasslands.

 The North American black bear isn’t always black.
 In western North America, it may have a cinnamon, blonde or honey-colored coat, and along Canada’s Pacific coast may even be white or bluish-gray.
 The large, muscular bear has rounded ears and large feet and claws.

 There are more than 15,000 North American black bears in Michigan (mostly in the Upper Peninsula).